raynigon/storebackup-docker/Readme.md

 Take a look at the enviroment variables and check how to adjust them for your needs.

 ## Configuration
+### StoreBackup Config
+Take a look at http://www.nongnu.org/storebackup/en/ to get in touch with the underlying storebackup configuration
 ### Enviroment Variables
 - __SERIES_NAME__: The Name of this Series (default: default)
 - __BACKUP_DURATION__: The Amount of time how long the Backups should be keept (default: 30d)